-A needle biopsy of the lung or pleura is done to remove a sample of lung or pleural tissue, or fluid.
+A needle biopsy of the lung or pleura is done to remove a sample of lung or pleural tissue.
 Pleura is the lining of the lungs and chest wall.
 Once the tissue is removed, it will be examined in a lab.
 If there is a collection of fluid around the lung, a sample of fluid may also be taken at the time of the biopsy.

 This procedure is used to diagnose abnormal tissue in or around the lung.
 Possible reasons for abnormal tissue are: